 The shutdown is also a great impoverishment of the whole of our society, like a great darkening where there was once light and openness.
 But if you were to ask Black families in Chicago whom were forced to make their housing in the ghettos due to the federal government’s Redlining, you may find a haunting similarity between what took place for them then and what’s happening to families in all of our neighborhoods now.

-And the pandemic is like coming to terms with an addiction once it’s been torn away from our grasp.
+The pandemic is also like coming to terms with an addiction once it’s been torn away from our grasp.
 Our political landscape has become addicted to polarization, addicted to belittling the other side for merely having the time to do so.
 Now, reducing the other side with euphemisms is simply irrelevant, utterly wasting time and costing lives.
 Even the unlikeliest of presidents may be starting to see that.

 To be sure, I don’t see this massive humbling of American power as necessarily leading to a re-balancing act, nor do I take any pride in the crisis as some sort of retribution, or–as Malcolm X once said–chickens coming home to roost.
 But I do hope that our communities can reflect meaningfully on what is at stake here when that time approaches, that is, in terms of what we want to save once we get through the worst it has to offer.
 I hope we do this not only for the moment, but as if our whole future depends on it.
 Indeed, I believe that’s just what we’re getting to.